Classic Call Scam Gets A Facelift - Callback Phishing

 You should always check the contact information for a company independently, to make sure it is legitimate.
 This can be done by searching for the company's official website, to verify the contact information and their official methods of communication.

-3. Check you bank accounts and credit cards
+3. Check your bank accounts and credit cards

 Look into your finances to verify whether or not any unexpected charges have gone through.
 In most situations, the attacker hopes you will blindly believe and react to the email you've received before thinking things through.